Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Triggers

 \section{Triggers}

-The trigger for CEP events was based on the topology of those events.
-The following trigger conditions were required: \begin{enumerate} \item At least one proton on each side of the IP.
-An energy deposit consistent with a minimum ionizing particle (MIP) in time with the beam crossing, was required in exactly one branch on each side of the IP.
-A veto was imposed on the other branches to reject either proton dissociation or pile-up events.
+The trigger for CEP events was based on their characteristic event topology.
+The following trigger conditions were required: \begin{enumerate} \item To ensure at least one proton on each side of the IP, an energy deposit was required in the scintillators, consistent with a minimum ionizing particle (MIP) in time with the beam crossing in exactly one branch of the RP on each side of the IP.
+A veto was imposed on the other branches of the RP to reject either proton dissociation or pile-up events.
 This signal ensures the presence of at least two forward-scattered protons. \item At least two charged particles in central rapidity.
 This was implemented by requiring the TOF multiplicity $\geq 2$.
 The upper limit on the TOF multiplicity ($\leq 10$) was applied to reject high multiplicity events.
 This allowed good acceptance for four-pion events and avoided rejection of CEP events which could overlap with a small level of noise. \item A rapidity gap between the central system and forward protons.
-A veto on a signal consistent with a minimum ionizing particle in small or large BBC tiles, or an energy deposition in the ZDCs above a few tens of GeV on either side of the IP was used to ensure the double-gap topology typical of CEP events. \end{enumerate}
+A veto on a signal consistent with a minimum ionizing particle in small or large BBC tiles, or an energy deposition in the ZDCs above a few tens of GeV on either side of the IP was used to ensure the double-gap topology typical of CEP events.
+The typical noise in ZDC is at level of few GeV. \end{enumerate}

+With the above trigger, we acquired the integrated luminosity of $121\pm6$ pb$^{-1}$ with the average instantaneous luminosity equal to $L \simeq 127~\mathrm{\mu b^{-1}\,s^{-1}}$.
+At these luminosities, pileup leads to overlap of exclusive events with additional inelastic interactions in the same bunch-crossing.
+Such a pile-up is suppressed by the CEP trigger vetoes.